Defective4/jmpris/README.md

 ![unmaintained](https://unmaintained.tech/badge.svg)

 This is a tool for my Twitch streams. jMPRIS uses Linux's MPRIS interface to listen for media changes (specifically for Feishin).
-This project is limited to functionality *I need* not is further maintained, use at your own risk.
+This project is limited to functionality *I need* and is not further maintained, use at your own risk.